mfem/web/src/tutorial/start.md

 ### <i class="fa fa-check-square-o"></i>&nbsp; Set up Visual Studio Code

- Open a new browser window and load `http://IP:3000`
+- Open a new browser window and load `http://IP:3000`.

-- You should see the Visual Studio Code (VS Code) interface:
+- You should see the Visual Studio Code (VS Code) interface.

+- Click on `Mark Done` to continue.

 <img class="tight" src="../img/start1.png">